What is Dependency Injection?

 }

-But we're getting ahead of ourselves; please be patient :-)
+But we are getting ahead of ourselves, stay tuned :-)

 Summary

-At the beginning of this chapter, we promised to show you a process for designing clean code.
-All it takes is for classes to:
+At the beginning of this chapter, we promised to show a process for designing clean code.
+Simply ensure that classes:

-At first glance, these three rules may not seem to have far-reaching consequences, but they lead to a radically different perspective on code design.
-Is it worth it?
-Developers who have abandoned old habits and started consistently using dependency injection consider this step a crucial moment in their professional lives.
-It has opened the world of clear and maintainable applications for them.
+It might not seem apparent at first glance, but these three rules have far-reaching consequences.
+They lead to a radically different perspective on code design.
+Is it worthwhile?
+Programmers who have abandoned old habits and started consistently using Dependency Injection consider this step a defining moment in their professional careers.
+It opened up a world of clear and maintainable applications for them.

-But what if the code does not consistently use dependency injection?
-What if it relies on static methods or singletons?
-Does that cause any problems?
-Yes, it does, and very fundamental ones.
+But what if the code doesn't consistently use Dependency Injection?
+What if it's built upon static methods or singletons?
+Does this lead to problems?
+Yes, it does, and very significant ones.